DC 7827Skin Conditions38 CFR § 4.118

 A 10% rating requires: At least one of the following.
 A 60% rating requires: Recurrent mucosal, palmar, or plantar involvement impairing mastication, use of hands, or ambulation occurring four or more times over the past 12-month period despite ongoing immunosuppressive therapy.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Erythema multiforme; Toxic epidermal necrolysis qualify for TDIU (Total Disability Individual Unemployability)?
+Can Erythema multiforme; Toxic epidermal necrolysis qualify for TDIU?

-What evidence do I need to establish service connection for Erythema multiforme; Toxic epidermal necrolysis?
+What evidence supports a higher rating for Erythema multiforme; Toxic epidermal necrolysis?

-What is the C&P exam like for Erythema multiforme; Toxic epidermal necrolysis?
+What happens at the C&P exam for Erythema multiforme; Toxic epidermal necrolysis?

 Get a Personalized Rating Analysis